swrangsar/openpgp_backup/README.md

 OR affiliate links to things i use:

 [https://blockfi.com/?ref=2c227831](https://blockfi.com/?ref=2c227831) BlockFi.
 We both get $10 in Bitcoin when you deposit $100 in cryptocurrencies.
-[https://www.coinbase.com/join/basuma_hf](https://www.coinbase.com/join/basuma_hf) Coinbase.
-We both get $10 in Bitcoin when you buy or sell $100 in cryptocurrencies.
-[https://groww.app.link/refe/swrangsar9986866](https://groww.app.link/refe/swrangsar9986866) Groww.in.
-We both get INR 100 when you activate your stock investment account.